In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Abstract

 \section{Abstract}

-Understanding the astrophysical nature of the first stars still remains an unsolved problem in cosmology.
-The redshifted global 21-cm signal $(\text{T}_{21})$ acts as a treasure trove to probe the Cosmic Dawn era--- when the intergalactic medium was mostly neutral.
-Many experiments, like SARAS 3, EDGES, and DARE have been proposed to probe the cosmic dawn era.
-However, extracting the faint cosmological signal buried inside a brighter foreground $\mathcal{O}(10^4)$ remains challenging.
-Thus we use two artificial neural networks, one for extraction of foreground, via parameter estimation with R-square $(R^2)$ score $(0.8034 - 0.9984)$, from the total sky-averaged spectrum.
-The other is for extraction of a global 21-cm signal in the presence of noise with $R^2$ score $(0.6960 - 0.9978)$.
-Considering an excess radio background scenario, we constructed all possible $\text{T}_{21}$ signals in the EDGES limit, along with the foreground signal, to train the neural networks.
-Here, we also explore the variation in parameter estimation due to the presence of heating of intergalactic medium by background radio radiation mediated via Ly$\alpha$ photons from first stars, and we found that the presence and absence of this effect can change the global 21-cm signal estimation by $\sim 33$ mK in the EDGES limit $(\sim -0.5\text{ K})$.
+Understanding the astrophysical nature of the first stars remains an unsolved problem in cosmology.
+The redshifted global 21-cm signal $({T}_{21})$ acts as a treasure trove to probe the cosmic dawn era--- when the intergalactic medium was mostly neutral.
+Many experiments, like SARAS 3, EDGES, and DARE, have been proposed to probe the cosmic dawn era.
+However, extracting the faint cosmological signal buried inside a brighter foreground, $\mathcal{O}(10^4)$, remains challenging.
+Additionally, an accurate modelling of foreground and ${T}_{21}$ signal remains the heart of any extraction technique.
+In this work, we constructed the foreground signal $(T_{FG})$ from the global sky model and star formation history using Press-Schechter formalism to determine the $T_{21}$ signal with excess radio background following ARCADE 2 detection.
+Further, we incorporated static ionospheric distortion into the total signal and calculated the signal measured by an ideal antenna.
+We then trained an artificial neural network (ANN) for the extraction of a $T_{21}$ signal parameters signal measured by antenna with an R-square score $(0.5523 - 0.9901)$.
+Lastly, we used a Bayesian technique to extract $T_{21}$ signal and compared the finding with ANN's extraction.